Bacterial Vaginosis Treatment

 - You have a diagnosis or symptoms of vaginal thrush.

-Please note: we are only able to issue prescriptions for oral metronidazole or clindamycin cream via this service.
+Please note: we are only able to issue prescriptions for certain medications via this service.
+If you would like more information on this, please contact our team (firstname.lastname@example.org).

 What do I do if I am unsure if I have BV or Thrush?